Universal Time-Entanglement Trade-off in Open Quantum Systems: Beyond the slowest relaxation rate: structure of the Lindbladian spectra

 The results of the previous section show that for random, unstructured dissipative dynamics that is locality-constrained and which has a pure steady state, the scaling of the dissipative gap with steady state entanglement matches the predictions of our general bounds in \cref{eqn:the_bound,eqn:HaarBound}.
 In this section, we turn to another question: does increasing steady state entanglement only lead to the formation of at most a handful of slow relaxation modes, or does it imply that an extensive number of relaxation modes become slow?
 This is a question about the full spectrum of our Lindbladian, and not just the dissipative gap.
 Through numerical investigation, we find that the first scenario holds: strong steady state entanglement leads to the formation of a unique slow mode, whereas the vast majority of relaxation modes exhibit no slow down.
 We find that for a variety of different random Lindbladians, the spectrum of relaxation rates exhibit what we term a ``bulk gap'', where almost every mode has an $\mathcal{O}(\kappab)$ decay rate regardless of the slow down associated with large steady state entanglement.
 However, there also always exists a single, isolated ``midgap'' state, which decays extremely slowly and is responsible for all of the long-time slow dynamics.

-To provide context for this result, we first recall known results for the spectral properties of completely unstructured random Linbladians (i.e.~dynamics that does not have the locality constraint or steady state pure entanglement constraint of our general setting).
+To provide context for this result, we first recall known results for the spectral properties of completely unstructured random Lindbladians (i.e.~dynamics that do not have the locality and purity constraints of our general setting).
 Consider a general Lindbladian for a system with an $N$ dimensional Hilbert space:

 where $K_{\mu \nu}$ is the complex positive semi-definite $N \times N$ ``Kossakowski matrix''.
 We take $K = NGG^\dagger/\tr(GG^\dagger)$, with the matrix $G$ sampled from the complex Ginibre ensemble (unit variance of matrix elements).
 The operators $\{ \hat F_\mu \}$ form an orthonormal traceless basis of $\SU(N)$.